Resources

 Inconel® is a nickel-based alloy known for its exceptional strength and corrosion resistance in high-temperature environments.
-It also contains carbon, iron, chromium, and other elements.
-Inconel retains its strength at temperatures up to around 700°C (1292°F), making it ideal for aerospace, manufacturing, and other specialized industries.
+It consists primarily of nickel, with iron, chromium, niobium, and other elements.
+The chromium forms a strong passive film on the surface, providing excellent corrosion resistance.
+Inconel retains its strength at temperatures up to around 700°C (1292°F).
 However, it is classified as a difficult-to-machine material, posing challenges for cutting and CNC machining.

 Characteristics of Inconel